Silind-Software/direflow/CONTRIBUTING.md

   Current version of direflow-cli:
   2.0.2-link
 ```
+In this way you know that the command `direflow` is using your local setup.

 Now, test your new functionality.
 > Note: After you have build the project using build-link, you may want to run install:all again before continuing to develop.